 I was frightened when they recommended it.
 There we were, relaxing with a couple of beers at Modern Times Brewery in San Diego.
 Our friends, Katherine and Romeo, were sharing advice for our upcoming trip to Thailand.
 It was then they uttered the words, “Rock climbing excursion.”
-I’m not a rock climber.
-But before I knew it I was emailing their guide about a Phuket Thailand Private Rock Climbing Trip to Railay Beach.
+I am not a rock climber.
+But before I knew it I was emailing the guide they recommended about booking our own Rock Climbing in Phuket day trip.

-It took a few days to receive a reply – to Aon’s credit he apologized for the delay, which was due to sickness, and said he’d be in touch soon.
+It took a few days to receive a reply – he apologized for the delay, which was due to sickness, and said he’d be in touch soon.
 (Note Aon’s English is a bit broken, which is absolutely fine with me – I don’t speak a word of Thai so any English he speaks is 1,000 times better than my Thai.)
-Perhaps communication via email isn’t his strong point but we soon found out what is: rock climbing, humor, his passion, smiles and giving us the BEST day of our entire two weeks in Thailand.
-And in person his English is quite good!
+Perhaps communication via email isn’t his strength but we soon found out what is: rock climbing, humor, his passion, smiles and giving us the BEST day of our entire two weeks in Thailand.
+And his English is quite good in person!

-What is included in the tour with Aon of Gecko Thailand:
+What is Included in the Tour with Aon from Gecko Thailand:

-For 5500 Thai baht, which is approximately $160 USD per person, we received the below:
+For 5500 Thai baht (based on booking two people), which is approximately $160 USD per person, we received the below:

 - Roundtrip transfers to/from our hotel in Phuket (Westin Siray Bay) to Krabi beach, then from Krabi beach to Railay Beach